upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-multi.md

 The hub control plane otherwise follows the standard architecture we encourage for [baseline control planes]({{< ref "xp-arch-framework/architecture/architecture-baseline-single.md" >}}):

-- the control plane configuration definition should be sourced from git, built as a package and deployed via GitOps engine.
+- the control plane configuration definition should be stored in git, built as a package and deployed via GitOps engine.
 - claims, which should be created for each specialized (spoke) control plane, should be sourced from git and deployed to the hub control plane via a GitOps engine.

 ## Specialized (spoke) control planes